-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Iowa and perform a wedding ceremony in Iowa.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for Iowa and how perform a wedding ceremony in Iowa.

 Step 1 - How to Become Ordained

-How to get and become Ordained in Iowa and become a minister to perform weddings and marriage ceremonies in Iowa
+How to get Ordained in Iowa and become a minister to perform weddings and marriage ceremonies in Iowa

-Our Ordinations for Iowa are completely free and can be completed in less than a day.
-Thousands of people have registered and become licensed ministers in Iowa.
+Ordinations for Iowa are completely free and can normally be completed in less than a day.
+Thousands of people have registered and became licensed ministers in Iowa.
 Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of Iowa!

 Get started today by clicking on the link below!